qitianshi/tyros/Lesson 3/README.md

 Do you remember that I like shopping online?
 If you don't, it's alright!
 [Here's the place I declared my love for that!]()

 I remembered my parents told me that if I didn't buy any shoes, I can go and buy a jacket!
+We can now use a flowchart to repesent my thought process!

 ```mermaid
 flowchart TD